AbstractUmbra/abstractumbra.github.io/_posts/2024-04-11-user-installable-applications.md

 "Per User" means that you can install an application to your user profile, which you - and only you - can use.
 You can use this in any guild, any channel, any DM, so long as it [allowed in the context]({% post_url 2024-04-11-user-installable-applications %}#user-apps-contexts).

-"Per Guild" means you can install an application within a guild which you have the Manage Guild (#TODO, confirm?) permission in.
+"Per Guild" means you can install an application within a guild which you have the Manage Guild permission in.
 Anyone in this guild can use this application command, so long as:-
 - It is in the allowed context.
 - They have permission to execute these commands as per the usual Application Command permissions.